canonical/mir/doc/sphinx/how-to/how-to-test-mir-for-a-release.md

    ```sh
    gvncviewer localhost
    ```

+### Run Compositors that are Built for Testing
+1. Run the `mir-test-smoke-runner` and confirm that the final output is:
+   `Smoke testing complete with returncode 0`.

 ### Applications
 For each empty box in the matrix above, ensure that the following applications can start